sam-data-analysis/amazon-advertising-analysis/README.md

 Based on the analysis:

-Scale advertising spend for:
-- wireless speaker
-- mini speaker
-- waterproof speaker

-These keywords show strong conversion rates and high ROAS.

-Monitor performance for:
-- bass speaker
-- loud bluetooth speaker
+Increase bids on mini speaker, wireless speaker, and waterproof speaker keywords due to strong ROAS.

-Reduce bids or pause advertising for:
+Reduce or pause cheap bluetooth speaker due to low conversion and poor advertising efficiency.

-- cheap bluetooth speaker
+Review bluetooth speaker and party speaker campaigns to improve targeting or reduce CPC.